forever-jekyll/forever-jekyll/README.md

 2012-09-12-how-to-write-a-blog.md
 ```
 A bit odd but not that difficult, right?!?

+I've included a sample post in `_posts` directory to get you started.
+Feel free to delete it when you are ready with your first post.

 ## Conclusion
 I'm pretty sure that this should be good enough for almost everyone to get started with `Forever Jekyll` in particular and `Blogging` in general.